wbrowar/admin-bar-component/README.md

 Admin Bar is a horizontal bar that scrolls horizontally by default.
 On mobile devices, or if you prefer Admin Bar to appear as a vertical column, you can enable vertical mode using a boolean CSS variable, called `--admin-bar-vertical`.

-To turn on vertical mode, you can add the `vertical` class to `<admin-bar>` and this will enable vertical mode based on a media query.

-If you prefer to use vertical mode in another scenario, you can set `--admin-bar-vertical: true;` in your CSS and it will always be in vertical mode.
+You can set `--admin-bar-vertical: true;` in your CSS and it will switch to vertical mode.
 Or you can create a media query that sets `--admin-bar-vertical: true;` at a specific breakpoint.

+If you want to always display the `<admin-bar>` element as a column, you may turn on vertical mode by adding the `vertical` prop to `<admin-bar>`.
+In this case, you may need to add CSS to position the `<admin-bar>` element into place.

 > [!NOTE]
-> Using `--admin-bar-vertical: true;` is only supported in browser that support CSS `@container style()` queries.
+> The `--admin-bar-vertical` variable and the `vertical` prop are only supported in browser that support CSS `@container style()` queries.

 ### Collapsing and Expanding Admin Bar